I.N.K. Invisible Network of Kids: Main characters

-Trixie

-Voiced by Jodi Forrest.
+Trixie (voiced by Jodi Forrest).
 Trixie is very organized and guides Vin, Zero, and Newton's missions from headquarters.
 She uses a red pen, which allows her to communicate with the other members of I.N.K. and coordinate them.
 She describes herself as very gifted.
 She is also quite talented at Chess as shown in the episode "The Queen's Game".
-Sometimes Trixie has quarrels with Zero shown in the episode "Ego Ergo".
+Sometimes Trixie has quarrels with Zero, as shown in the episode "Ego Ergo".
 In the episode 'The Robot Rabbit Group' it is shown that her parents do not spend as much time with her due to their disco careers, though it is subtly hinted in "The New Student" that she was unaccepting of her parents' music careers, she compensated with a need for order, resulting in becoming inflexible, finicky and over-organised.

-Newton

-Voiced by Barbara Scaff.
+Newton (voiced by Barbara Scaff).
 Newton is the gadget guy who invents devices to help the team, often used to stop Miss Macbeth.
 He describes himself as the inventor.
 If the team needs something to use urgently, Newton will help the team by developing gadgets with his useful tools.
 As the youngest child in Pinkerton (except little Fred), he is a bit of a perfectionist when it comes to studies and aims to get a 100% average.
 He can sometimes be clumsy like his father, who is a scientist as shown in the episode "Saving Agent Newton".
 In the episode "Lovestruck Stinkbomb", he wishes to be in love and shares a kiss with Trixie, which seems to disgust him and change his mind.